-ED DECEMBER 31, 2015 E SECURITIES EXCHANGE ACT OF 1934 COMMISSION FILE NUM SOLAR CAPI TAL LTD. (Exact name of registrant as s pecified in its charter) Maryland (State of Incorporation) 26-1381340 (I.R.S.
+\boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR R ENDED DECEMBER 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION P ERIOD FROM TO COMMISSION FI LE NUMBER: 814-00754 ADITAL LTD APITAL LTD. (Exact name of registr ant as specified in its charter) Maryland 26-1381340 (State of Incorporation) (I.R.S.
 Employer Identification Number) 500 Park Avenue New York, N.Y.
-(Address of principal executive offices) 10022 (Zip Code) Registrant's telephone number, includ ing area code: (212) 993-1670 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Stock, par value \$0.01 per share; 6.75% Senior Notes due 2042 Name of Each Exchange on Which Registered The NASDAQ Global Select Market; The New York Stock Exchange Securities registered pursuant to Se ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as def ined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and required to be submitted and posted pursuant to Rule 405 of Regulation S-T during required to submit and post such files).
-Yes \Box No \Box Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Begistrant's knowledge, in definitive proxy or information statements incorporm 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accethe definitions of "large accelerated filer," "accelerated filer" and "smaller reporting celerated filer, a non-accelerated filer, or a smaller reporting company.
-See g company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer \Box Non-accelerated filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Act) Yes □ No ⊠ The aggregate market value of common stock held by non-affiliates of the Reg on the NASDAQ Global Select Market was approximately \$722.6 million.
-For the p officers of the Registrant have been treated as affiliates.
-There were 42,250,137 shared the second of the registrant have been treated as affiliates. purposes of calculating this amount only, all directors and executive

-Portions of the registrant's Proxy Statement for its 2016 Annual Meeting of Stockholders to be filed not later than 120 days after the end of the fiscal year covered by this Annual Report on Form 10-K are incorporated by reference into Part III of this Form 10-K.
+10022 (Address of principal executive offices) Registrant's telephone number (Zip Code) ; including area code: (212) 993-1670 • uant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registe Name of Each Exchange on Which Registered The NASDAQ Global Select Market; C ommon Stock, par value \$0.01 per share; Securities registered pursua nt to Section 12(g) of the Act: None , Indicate by check mark if the registrant is a well-known seasoned issu Indicate by check mark if the registrant is not required to file reports p 1934 required to be filed by Section 13 or 15(d) of the Securities Exchange Act of egistrant was required to file such reports), and (2) has been subject to such filing 3 requi ally and posted on its corporate Web site, if any, every Interactive Data File I during the preceding 12 months (or for such shorter period that the registrant the b em 405 of Regulation S-K is not contained herein, and will not be contained, to ments incorporated by reference in Part III of this Form 10-K or any amendment : er, an accelerated filer, a non-accelerated filer, a smaller reporting company or ar "accelerated filer", "smaller reporting company" and "emerging growth 1 - pany" in Rule 12b-2 of the Exchange Act. e accelerated filer -accelerated filer Smaller Reporting Company rging growth company If an emerging growth company, indicate by check mark if the registra or revised financial accounting standards provided pursuant to Section nt has elected not to use the extended transition period for complying with any 13(a) of the Exchange Act. \Box ] Indicate by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Act) Yes □ No ⊠ on th ne NASDAQ Global Select Market was approximately \$869.5 million. ers of the Registrant have been treated as affiliates.
+There were 42,260 the Registrant on June 30, 2017 based on the closing price on that date of \$21.8 For the purposes of calculating this amount only, all directors and executive ,826 shares of the Registrant's common stock outstanding as of February 21, 7 Portions of the registrant's Proxy Statement for its 2018 Annual Meeti covered by this Annual Report on Form 10-K are incorporated by refe ng of Stockholders to be filed not later than 120 days after the end of the fiscal rence into Part III of this Form 10-K.